William Prochnau: Awards and honors

 Prochnau won an Alicia Patterson Journalism Fellowship in 1988 to research and write about the media as it operated in the Vietnam War and its aftermath.

 Personal life

-He was married twice.
+Prochnau was married twice.
 His first marriage produced four children but ended in divorce.
 Prochnau's second marriage was to Laura Parker.
 Together they wrote articles for Vanity Fair.
 They resided in Washington, DC.
 Laura Parker also covers aviation for The Washington Post and served as a national correspondent for USA Today for ten years.